 In addition to running the simple shortcuts suggested by Siri, you can use the Shortcuts app to add ready-made or custom shortcuts to your iOS device.
 The app lets you combine multiple steps across multiple apps to create powerful task automations.
 After you add shortcuts from the app Gallery or create your own, you can launch them in the app, from iOS Today View, from your iOS Home screen, or by asking Siri.

 What’s an action?

 An action is the building block of a shortcut.
-Each shortcut comprises a series of actions and each action is a single step that performs a particular function.
-For example, a shortcut that shares an animated GIF might contain three consecutive actions: Get Latest Photos grabs the latest photos you took on your device; Make GIF uses those photos to build an animated GIF; and Send Message automatically sends the GIF to your recipients.
+Each shortcut comprises a series of actions, and each action is a single step that performs a particular function.
+For example, a shortcut that posts an animated GIF to Twitter might contain three consecutive actions: Get Latest Photos grabs the latest photos that you took on your device; Make GIF uses those photos to build an animated GIF; and Tweet automatically posts the GIF to your Twitter account.

 Actions represent the best features of the apps on your device, broken out into smaller parts.
 With more than 300 actions, there are a variety of individual steps you can chain together to build shortcuts.
 Here are some example chains of actions you might include in a shortcut: